gqwang1001/realtime-fMRI/README.md

 At this moment, the project has been optimized for best performance on MAC.
 We will further develop for optimization on Windows.

 `main.m` file is the main file to process the data.
+Please modify the working and data directory accordingly.

-Developed on `Matlab R2020a`.
-Please be aware of that for the full functionality.
+Please notice that the code was developed on the `Matlab R2020a` release.
+Running on the earlier releases might report errors.